open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

  'sample_idx': 0}
 ```

-Acquire dataset meta information, the type of MMSegmentation meta information is also `dict`.
-It includes `'classes'` field for dataset classes and `'palette'` field for corresponding colors in visualization.
-It also has `'label_map'` field and `'reduce_zero_label'` filed.
+Get dataset meta information: the type of MMSegmentation meta information is also `dict`, which includes `'classes'` field for dataset classes and `'palette'` field for corresponding colors in visualization, and has `'label_map'` field and `'reduce_zero_label'` filed.

 ```python
 print(dataset.metainfo)